Consensus logoConsensus4.4

 For Individuals

-Claude is generally better for individuals due to its versatility in writing, analysis, and everyday tasks, though Consensus is essential for those specifically needing evidence-based scientific answers.
+Claude for most users due to its versatility in writing, analysis, and everyday tasks; Consensus specifically for students, academics, or professionals needing verified scientific research with proper citations.

 For Startups